peterlegwc/gsummit/README.md

 ## Templating

 The site is built with [Jekyll](https://jekyllrb.com/) using the [Foundation](http://foundation.zurb.com/) front-end framework.
 For templating, see the [Jekyll docs](https://jekyllrb.com/docs/home/).
 For styling, see the [Foundation for Sites docs](http://foundation.zurb.com/sites/docs/).

+Generally, if you are editing/translating, you should only have to edit the html files in the root `/` and `_includes` directories